ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

 .. note:: The GA4GH schema MAY be used with identifiers from any
           namespace.
 For example, a SequenceLocation may be defined using a `sequence_id` = ``refseq:NC_000019.10``.
 However,
-          an implementation of the Computed Identifier algorithm is compliant only when it translates sequence accessions to GA4GH ``SQ`` accessions.
+          an implementation of the Computed Identifier algorithm MUST first translate sequence accessions to GA4GH ``SQ`` accessions to be compliant with this specification.

 .. _digest-serialization: